rubyrubysnell/scrolling-template-23-stub/Readme.md

 - Add the code for this example `keyframe` at the top of the `animations.css` file.

-This is telling `css` that we have now created a transitioning animation, but we have not yet linked the `keyframe` called `greentobluebackground` to any classes.
+This is telling `css` that we have now created a transitioning animation, but we have not yet linked the `keyframe` called `lefttoright` to any classes.

-To link it to the elements with class `green-to-blue`:
+To link it to the elements with class `left-to-right`:

-- Create a css selector using the `.green-to-blue` keyword
+- Create a css selector using the `.left-to-right` keyword
-- Add the css property `animation: greentobluebackground;` to style the selected elements
+- Add the css property `animation: lefttoright;` to style the selected elements
 - Add the css property `animation-duration: 5s;` to let css know we want a `5s` animation - otherwise it happens so quickly we don't even see it!

 <details>